How does Flipping properties work?

 Your research should include:

-How much homes are selling for?
+How many homes are selling for?

+Calculate the Supply & Demand Ratio One method of calculating how quickly homes are selling in a location is to calculate the “months of supply.”
 What is “Months of supply”?
 It is the number of months it would take to sell all the homes currently on the market in a specific location.

 The month of supply is a fantastic way to work out if you are in a buyer’s or seller’s market for that location.